-Nataly Woollett is a South African therapist who has studied and practiced locally and internationally in the field of trauma and traumatic bereavement.
-Nataly was trained in psychology at the University of the Witwatersrand, South Africa and in psychology and art therapy at Lesley University, USA.
-She is registered in the fields of art therapy, play therapy and psychology.
+Dr. Nataly Woollett is a South African therapist and researcher, trained and registered in the fields of psychology, play therapy and art therapy.
+Nataly received her doctorate in Clinical Medicine from the University of the Witwatersrand, South Africa, and her Masters in psychology and art therapy from Lesley University, USA.

 Nataly has clinical expertise with victims of violence, particularly family violence, child/adolescent bereavement, HIV infected child/adolescent mental health.
 Interventions that address the intersection of violence, HIV and mental health and that use art and play based ways to enhance positive outcomes are a focus area.
 She has trained, lectured and supervised clinicians and students in these areas of individual and group treatment.